jamielob/reloader/packages/reloader/README.md

 No setup required, just add the package.
 The default options are below.
 You can override them anywhere in your `client/lib` folder.

 ```
-Reloader.check = 'everyStart'; //'everyStart', 'firstStart' or false - when to make additional checks for new code bunles.
+Reloader.check = 'everyStart'; //'everyStart', 'firstStart' or false - when to make additional checks for new code bundles.
 Reloader.checkDelay = 3000;  //How long to wait when checking for new file bundles.
 The app's splash screen is shown during this time.
 Reloader.idleCutoff = 1000 * 60 * 10; //How long (in ms) can an app be idle before we consider it a start and not a resume (and then follows check setting above).
 Defaults at 10 minutes.
 Set to 0 to never do an additional check on resume.
 ```